Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Semi-analytical approach for general sink-strengths calculations

-To that end, a few sets of simulations (for a few $(C, R)$ couples, $C=C_{A}=C_{B}$) for $\Delta$ ranging from $0$ to $9$ was ran.
-The results are shown on Fig. \ref{k2_calc_S_k2_2Dand1D_vs_D1_-S-_D2_FEW_CURVES} which represents the normalized quantity:
+To that end, a few sets of simulations (for a few $(C, R)$ couples, $C=C_{A}=C_{B}$) for $\Delta$ ranging from $0$ to $9$ were run.
+The results are shown in Fig.~\ref{k2_calc_S_k2_2Dand1D_vs_D1_-S-_D2_FEW_CURVES} which represents the normalised quantity:

-This quantity is equal to one when $\kappa^2_{\text{eff}}=\kappa^2_{2D-0}$ and when its tends to zero then $\kappa^2_{\text{eff}}$ tends to $\kappa^2_{1D-0}$.
-When varying concentrations and radii, it helps to check if a common trend for the transition towards ${1D-0}$ stands out, when concentration couples vary.
+This quantity is equal to one when $k^2_{\text{eff}}=k^2_{1D-1D}$ and when it tends to zero then $k^2_{\text{eff}}$ tends to $k^2_{1D-0}$.
+When varying concentrations and radii, this representation helps to check if a common trend for the transition towards ${1D-0}$ stands out.
 We see that it is indeed the case for the typical volume fraction conditions investigated.
-The question whether this simple behavior extends to a much wider range of $(C_A, C_B, R)$ conditions could be delicate and is not addressed here.
-We rather focus on proposing a practical correction for the vanishing scaling factor $({\cal D})^{-1/3}$ that would clearly lead to an underestimation of CSS from some point when $\Delta$ is small.
-For the investigated conditions, the $1D-1D$ to $1D-0$ transition happens to follow a common trend that is well fitted by the generalized sigmoid,
+The question of whether this simple behavior extends to a much wider range of $(C_A, C_B, R)$ conditions could be delicate and is not addressed here.
+We rather focus on proposing a practical correction for the vanishing scaling factor $({\cal D})^{-1/3}$ that would clearly lead to an underestimation of CSSs from some point when $\Delta$ is large.
+For the investigated conditions, the $1D-1D$ to $1D-0$ transition happens to follow a common trend that is well fitted by the generalised sigmoid,